 7) Training is really fun

 Mastador is one of the easiest and fun dogs to train.
-He is perfect for anyone who wishes to own a dog that does not require much in terms of training.
-Mastadors are eager to please their masters and their natural intelligence help them grasp things faster.
+He is perfect for anyone who wishes to own a dog that does not require much concerning training.
+Mastadors are eager to please their masters, and their natural intelligence helps them grasp things faster.

-Since he is half a Labrador, he is able to withstand any rigorous training.
+Since he is half a Labrador, he can withstand any rigorous training.
 This is why he makes a great cadet after all.
-Mastiff Lab Mixes respond well to behavioral training, therefore, it should not take long for him to grasp the house rules.
+Mastiff Lab Mixes respond well to behavioral training; therefore, it should not take long for him to grasp the house rules.